 Key Takeaways

-- SROs Are State Actors Subject to § 1983: School resource officers are law enforcement officers assigned to schools under agreements between police departments and school districts.
-When they use force on a student, they are acting under color of state law — exposing both the officer and potentially the school district and municipality to federal civil rights liability under 42 U.S.C. § 1983.
+- School Resource Officers Are State Actors: School resource officers are law enforcement officers assigned to schools under agreements between police departments and school districts.
+When they use force on a student, they are acting under color of state law and may face federal civil rights liability under 42 U.S.C. § 1983.

-The video plays out the same way in case after case across the country: a school resource officer grabs a student by the arm, slams them into a wall or the ground, pins them face-down, or handcuffs a child who weighs 80 pounds and poses no physical threat to anyone.
+The video plays out the same way in case after case across the country: a school resource officer grabs a student by the arm, slams them into a wall or the ground, pins them face-down, or handcuffs a child who weighs 80 pounds and poses no real safety threat.
 Sometimes the student has a disability.
 Sometimes they are in elementary school.
-Sometimes the incident begins with a verbal disagreement with a teacher that an SRO decides to resolve with force.
-What families need to understand — and what many school administrators would prefer they did not — is that a school resource officer who uses excessive force on a student is violating that child's constitutional rights, and federal law provides a remedy.
+Sometimes the incident begins with a verbal disagreement with a teacher that an officer decides to resolve with force.
+What families need to understand is that excessive force by a school-based officer can violate a child's constitutional rights, and federal law may provide a remedy.

 Civil Rights Practice AreaFor an overview of how federal civil rights claims work in Oklahoma, including excessive force, jail conditions, and police misconduct.